linroger/FinanceCompendium/VI. Derivatives/Reference/BUSN Financial Instruments/Characteristics and Risks of Standardized Options.md

 If OCC determines to make an adjustment to binary stock options to reflect a stock dividend, stock distribution, or stock split, the exercise price of the option will ordinarily be proportionately reduced—regardless of whether a whole number of shares, or other than a whole number of shares, of the underlying security is issued.
 OCC has discretion to make exceptions to the general rules described above.

 EXAMPLE: Before a 2-for-1 stock split, an investor holds one ABC binary stock option with an exercise price of \$50 that pays a cash settlement amount of \$100 if the exercise settlement value of ABC at expiration is above the exercise price.
-After adjustment for the split, the investor will still hold one ABC binary stock option that pays a cash settlement amount if the exercise settlement value of ABC at expiration is above the exercise price, but the exercise price will be $25 (i.e., $50 divided by two).
+After adjustment for the split, the investor will still hold one ABC binary stock option that pays a cash settlement amount if the exercise settlement value of ABC at expiration is above the exercise price, but the exercise price will be \$25 (i.e., \$50 ÷ 2).
 Thus, if the exercise settlement value of ABC stock at expiration, on a post-split basis, is above \$25, the investor will receive \$100.

 An investor holds an XYZ binary stock option with an exercise price of \$50 that pays a cash settlement amount of \$100 if the exercise settlement value of XYZ stock is below the exercise price.
 XYZ announces a 2.5-for-1 stock split.
-The exercise price will be adjusted to equal $20 ($50 divided by 2.5).
+The exercise price will be adjusted to equal \$20 (\$50 ÷ 2.5).
 If the exercise settlement value of XYZ stock at expiration is below \$20, the investor will receive \$100.
 Exercise prices of binary stock options will generally be rounded to the nearest adjustment increment (or up in the event the adjusted price is equidistant between two adjustment increments).

 Conversely, in the event of a reverse stock split or combination of shares, the exercise price will be proportionately increased.